 Asphalt pavements are famous for their good looks, economic cost, and construction speed.
-They have the ability to shed ice and snow faster than similar concrete pavements, and they provide better traction.
-If given the proper attention, an asphalt parking lot or other pavement can have a very long life.
-One of the best things you can do to ensure that your pavement has a long, healthy, beautiful life is to have a reputable contractor apply asphalt sealcoating at regular intervals.
-However, you should be aware that asphalt sealcoating should only be applied when the weather conditions are within certain tolerances.
+They have the ability to shed ice and snow faster than similar concrete pavements.
+As well as provide better traction.
+An asphalt parking lot or other pavement can have a long life if given the proper attention.
+One of the best things you can do to ensure that your pavement has a long, healthy, beautiful life is to have a reputable contractor apply asphalt seal coating regularly.
+However, you should know that asphalt sealcoating should only be used when the weather conditions are within certain tolerances.

 What Weather Conditions Are Tolerable for Asphalt Sealcoating?

 The manufacturers of sealcoating products specify both ideal and acceptable conditions.
-Ideal conditions include a temperature of around 70 degrees Fahrenheit, a humidity level of less than 50%, and a steady breeze of at least 3 mph.
-The humidity level can virtually never be too low for sealcoating parking lot pavements or streets, but winds of over 12 or 15 mph can be problematic for an even application of sealant.
+Ideal conditions include a temperature of around 70 degrees Fahrenheit.
+A humidity level of less than 50% and a steady breeze of at least three mph.
+The humidity level can virtually always be low for sealcoating parking lot pavements or streets.
+However, winds of over 12 or 15 mph can be problematic for an even sealant application.
 The major issue is the temperature.
-There are actually two temperatures that sealcoating contractors must monitor: the air temperature and the surface temperature.
+There are two temperatures that sealcoating contractors must monitor: the air temperature and the surface temperature.
 Although both temperatures are typically quite close to each other, there can sometimes be a significant variation between them.
-Many people know that asphalt parking lot sealcoating should never be applied unless both temperatures are at least 50 degrees Fahrenheit and rising.
+Many know that asphalt parking lot sealcoating should only be applied if both temperatures are at least 50 degrees Fahrenheit and rising.
 However, fewer people know that extreme heat can sometimes pose problems for sealcoating Long Island pavements.

 How Does Extreme Heat Affect Asphalt Sealcoating Applications?